Saragamil3/Commerce-analysis/README.md

 -Split Location column to Country and city
 -Check if there any missing value or duplicated data
 - filtering errors ,incorrect data and change data types

+ Business Questions
+ Customers:
+- Which customers have the highest sales ?                                                                                                                          - What are the highest and lowest states by customers number ?
+- What is the most segment has customers ?
+- which segment of clients generates the most sales?

+Products:
+-Which products are the most requested and have the highest sales?
+-What is sales volume for each category or sub_category over the year and quarter?
+-What are units sold for each category?

+Sales and Profits:
+-What are the highest  states by Sales and profits ?
+-What are sales and profit volume for each quarter? and what is the reason of loss?
+-Who is the top sales representatives with the highest sales record ?

+ Orders and shipping:
+ -What is orders volume over the year or quarter ?
+-What is ship modes distribution by orders?
+-What is average of delivery duration per ship mode?
+-What is total returned orders and quantity of them ?  and what are top products in terms of returned orders?
+- What is the most ship mode used in terms of orders volume?